axelleferriere/axelleferriere.github.io/_pages/about.md

 Welcome to my website!
 I'm an Assistant Professor at [PSE](https://www.parisschoolofeconomics.eu/en/) and a Research Fellow at the [CNRS](https://cnrs.fr/en/).
 I'm also a Research Affiliate at the [CEPR](https://cepr.org/).

-My research focuses on macroeconomics and heterogeneity, with emphasisis on fiscal policy.
+My research focuses on macroeconomics and heterogeneity, with emphasis on fiscal policy.

 [Curriculum Vitae](/files/CV_AxelleFerriere.pdf)